Read Time : 5 Minutes

 The Rise of the Plug-In Car

-Granted, the government has been subsidising each car purchase to the tune of £5,000 with their plug-in grants and there are also tax advantages of choosing hybrid over conventional cars, but many industry experts believe we are finally beginning to feel more comfortable with electric cars.
-The performance of hybrid cars has improved dramatically and with manufacturers such as Porsche and BMW coming on board, motorists are more confident in buying.
+Granted, the government previously subsidised each car purchase with plug-in grants, and there are also tax advantages of choosing electric vehicles over conventional cars, but many industry experts believe we are finally beginning to feel more comfortable with electric cars.
+The performance of electric vehicles has improved dramatically and with manufacturers such as Porsche and BMW coming on board, motorists are more confident in buying.
 Most cars can travel hundreds of miles on a single charge and with encouragement to have home electric chargers installed there is less need to worry about the currently confusing network of public points available should you need them.

 What are Electrical Vehicle Charging Points?